Perth WA · 50+ lenders compared

 Interest Only Loan

-Repayments cover only the interest — not the principal — for a set period, usually one to five years.
+Repayments cover only the interest for a set period, usually one to five years.
 This produces lower monthly repayments and is popular with property investors, since interest on investment loans is generally tax-deductible.
-After the interest-only period, full principal and interest repayments begin.
-We’ll model the impact before you commit.

 Ask us about interest-only loans